kofi-b/StockPrediction-CCDS/stock-prediction-ccds/README.md

 ## Project Organization

 ```
-├── LICENSE            <- Open-source license if one is chosen
+├── LICENSE.md         <- All rights reserved license for this project
 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
 ├── README.md          <- The top-level README for developers using this project.
 ├── data